River Medway and Ringlestone Hall, Maidstone

-In this place the tides go through you, the river is like breath, my family know the timings of high and low tide each day and the position of the moon.
+Here it feels as if the tides go through you, the river is like breath, my family know the timings of high and low tide each day and the position of the moon.
 The place is a tough working environment with a historical and romantic narrative.
 Reflections from the the distant past help me to think about my relationship with the Lock today.

-When I’m making work ‘I feel it’, I become the work, I see moving pictures and stories and I want to be amongst the work, being with it, doing it.
-This draws me to performance and film, here I am no longer limited by the static 2D and3D pieces that I have made.
+My ideas converge through drawing, textiles, ceramics, installation and performing, for a deeper insight into the world.
+As I make my work ‘I feel it’, I become the work, I see moving pictures and stories and I immerse myself, being with it, doing it.
+This draws me to performance and film, no longer limited by the stillness of my paper and fabric work.
 My performances feature objects, costumes, ceramics and extensions of my own body.